knative/docs/install/Knative-with-GKE.md

-# Easy Install on Google Kubernetes Engine
+# Knative Install on Google Kubernetes Engine

 This guide walks you through the installation of the latest version of [Knative Serving](https://github.com/knative/serving) using pre-built images.